-y.
+cc.
 Disclosure of Ownership or Control by a Foreign Government.
-DFARS 252.209-7002, Disclosure of Ownership or Control by a Foreign Government (JUN 2010), is incorporated into this solicitation.
-In accordance with DFARS 252.209-7002, any SBC submitting a proposal in response to this solicitation is required to disclose, by completing Attachment 2 to this solicitation, Foreign Ownership or Control Disclosure, any interest a foreign government has in the SBC when that interest constitutes control by a foreign government, as defined in DFARS provision 252.209-7002.
-If the SBC is a subsidiary, it is also required to disclose any reportable interest a foreign government has in any entity that owns or controls the subsidiary, including reportable interest concerning the SBC's immediate parent, intermediate parents, and the ultimate parent.
+In accordance with DFARS 252.209-7002, Disclosure of Ownership or Control by a Foreign Government (Jun 2010), any SBC submitting a proposal in response to this solicitation is required to disclose, by completing Attachment 5, Foreign Ownership or Control Disclosure, any interest a foreign Government has in the SBC when that interest constitutes control by a foreign Government.
+If the SBC is a subsidiary, it is also required to disclose any reportable interest concerning the SBC's immediate, intermediate, or ultimate parent.